Top 5 Cloud PMS Solutions for Small Hotels in 2025

 1. Cloudbeds

 Cloudbeds has become the default recommendation for small hotels, and that reputation is mostly earned.
 The platform bundles PMS, channel manager, booking engine, and basic revenue management into a single interface.
+For a dedicated look at how its booking engine compares to standalone alternatives like SiteMinder, Little Hotelier, and Profitroom on conversion and payment integration, see the hotel booking engine comparison for small hotels in 2026.

 The channel manager alone justifies consideration.
 Cloudbeds maintains direct connections to over 300 booking channels, including regional OTAs that many competitors ignore.
-Rate updates push within seconds rather than minutes—which matters when adjusting pricing during a sold-out weekend.
+Rate updates push within seconds rather than minutes, which matters when adjusting pricing during a sold-out weekend.

 Where Cloudbeds shines is onboarding.
 The setup wizard walks through configuration step by step, and most properties go live within two weeks.
 The interface follows conventions anyone who’s used modern web software will recognize.

 The catches?
 Pricing scales with room count and features, and costs climb once you’re committed.
-The basic tier lacks some useful capabilities—dynamic pricing requires an upgrade, and starter plan reporting feels limited.
+The basic tier lacks some useful capabilities: dynamic pricing requires an upgrade, and starter plan reporting feels limited.

 Best for: Hotels wanting an all-in-one platform without managing multiple vendors.